7.62×25mm Tokarev: Reloading

-Reloadable cartridge cases can be produced by resizing and trimming 9mm Winchester Magnum brass, or alternately by reforming 5.56×45mm NATO.
-The cartridge case is inserted into the open-topped die, which produces a shoulder in the correct position, and the portion of the case projecting through the top is sawed off.
-Afterward, a reamer—which fits a tap handle—is used to ream out the new case neck to an acceptable thickness.

-This is necessary because a powerful rifle cartridge has just been cut back to where the brass is relatively thick and must be thinned if excessive chamber pressures are to be avoided in the pistol.
-Alternately, reloaders in the US can purchase proper, new cases from Starline Mfg.
+If reloadable cartridge cases are not available they can be produced by resizing and trimming 9mm Winchester Magnum brass, or alternately by reforming 5.56×45mm NATO or 223 Remington cases.
+The cartridge case is inserted into a forming die, which produces a shoulder in the correct position, and the portion of the case projecting through the top is sawn off.
+Afterward, a reamer is used to ream out the new case neck to an acceptable thickness.
+This can also be accomplished by turning the neck to the correct thickness.
+This is necessary because a powerful rifle cartridge has been cut back to where the brass is relatively thick.
+If the brass is left too thick it may prevent chambering of the cartridge.
+Using this thicker brass may reduce the internal capacity of the cartridge and may cause excessive chamber pressures.
+Use appropriate caution when reloading converted rifle brass.
+Alternately, reloaders can purchase proper, new cases from Starline Mfg.
 Use .308" or .309" bullets for reloading for the Tokarev TT-33 and Czech CZ-52.
 Mauser C96 and C30 "Broomhandle" pistols typically have oversized bores, and .311" bullets may be needed to produce acceptable accuracy.